Equities, dollar rise as Fed officials downplay inflation concerns

-Richard Clarida, the Fed’s vice chair, said on Tuesday that the U.S. central bank had the ability to curb an outbreak of inflation and engineer a “soft landing” without throwing the country’s economic recovery off track.
+Fed vice chair for supervision Randal Quarles signaled the U.S. central bank’s plans to open talks on easing its bond buying program as the economy roars ahead and prices rise.
+On Tuesday, vice chair Richard Clarida said the Fed could curb inflation and engineer a “soft landing” without throwing the economic recovery off track.

-Clarida’s comments came a day after Fed Board Governor Lael Brainard and James Bullard, president of the St. Louis Federal Reserve, reiterated the Fed’s current dovish monetary policy stance and expectation that any price spikes would recede over time.
+On Monday, Fed Board Governor Lael Brainard and James Bullard, president of the St. Louis Fed, reiterated the dovish monetary policy stance.

 “The Fed has really been pushing its view on inflation, but with regards to bond tapering investors are concerned they will allow the economy run hot,” said Charlie Ripley, senior investment strategist for Allianz Investment Management.

-MSCI’s broadest index of world stocks was up 0.22% at 708.79.
+MSCI’s broadest index of world stocks rose 0.18% to 708.52.
 European stocks were flat below a record peak set on Tuesday.

-Clarida’s comments reflect a shifting tone at the Fed.
-A month ago, Fed Chair Jerome Powell said it was “not yet” time to contemplate discussion of policy tapering or slowing the pace of its asset purchases.
-But more recently policymakers have acknowledged they are closer to debating when to pull back some of their crisis support for the U.S. economy.
+The comments from multiple Fed officials reflect a shifting tone at the central bank.
+A month ago, Fed Chair Jerome Powell said it was “not yet” time to contemplate discussion of policy tapering or slowing the pace of asset purchases.
+More recently policymakers have acknowledged they are closer to debating when to scale back crisis support for the U.S. economy.

-On Wall Street, all three main indexes were making gains driven by consumer discretionary, communication services and financial sectors.
+On Wall Street, all three main indexes closed higher driven by consumer discretionary, communication services and financial sectors.

 “The Fed is still putting a lot of liquidity into the system and when the economy is running hot that’s got a lot of people thinking that they might make a policy mistake,” Ripley said.